alamihub/challenge/README.md

 - Clone this git or copy all  files to : '/usr/app/'
 - Run script shell setup.sh

-the script will install node-js, app dependencies, pm2 services , ngix web server and configure nginx as a Proxy-server for node.
+the script will install node-js, app dependencies, pm2 services , nginx web server and configure nginx as a Proxy-server for node.